Skip to main content

 You can find out the meeting dates of each committee on our meetings page.

-Buller District Council committees
+Buller District Council Committees

 You will find details about the specific committees and their functions below.